 Disclosure: I’ve been given a copy of the Every Star Is Different materials to review.
 My opinions are honest and my own.
 This post contains affiliate links (at no cost to you).

 I’ve loved all the materials I’ve used from Every Star Is Different.
-This new Montessori Word Study Activities Bundle is a great addition to any Montessori classroom or homeschool program.
+The Montessori Word Study Activities Bundle is a great addition to any Montessori classroom or homeschool program.
 It’s 50% off ($29.99 with no coupon code needed) as the Deal of the Week March 21-27, 2021!